IBM/dbb/Templates/JenkinsPipeline/README.md

   * to upload the .TAR file package to the artifact repository on the computed URL.
 * `Deploy Integration` stage to deploy to the development / integration test environment that includes:
   * to run the [wazideploy-generate.sh script](../Common-Backend-Scripts/README.md#140---wazideploy-generatesh) to download the .TAR file package from the artifact repository URL and the generate deployment plan
-  * to download the .TAR file package from the artifact repository URL that is uploaded during the packaging stage,
   * to deploy the .TAR file package with the Wazi Deploy [deploy command](../Common-Backend-Scripts/README.md#141---wazideploy-deploysh) (Python-based).
   * to use Wazi Deploy evidence command [deploy command](../Common-Backend-Scripts/README.md#142---wazideploy-generatesh) to index deploy invormation for Deployment report from the Wazi Deploy Evidence YAML file.
  * `Workspace Cleanup` stage to clean up the workspace.